 Why is Over-Prescription a Danger For You & Your Family?

-What You Can Do?
+What Can You Do?

-Exactly why is that, you may be asking?
-Well, antibiotics treat bacterial not viral infections.
-If you take an antibiotic when you actually have a viral infection it will simply attack the ‘good’ bacteria in your body (more on this later).
-This could enable potentially harmful bacteria to replace the harmless ones.
+Because antibiotics treat bacterial infections only, not viral infections.
+Taking an antibiotic in a viral infection will simply attack the good bacteria in your body, and consequently, the potentially harmful bacteria will replace the harmless ones.

 Is Antibiotic Resistance Putting Your Health at Risk?

-What You Can Do?
+What Can You Do?

-How to Avoid the Unwanted Side-Effects
+How to Avoid the Unwanted Side-Effects?

 Antibiotics – Handle with Care